v-gilbert/quantumbenchmarkzoo/content/application-level-benchmark/protocols/q-score.md

 * Number of shots recommended: 2048
 * Default level of difficulty: $$\beta^* = 0.2$$

+## Implementations

+Several implementations of the Q-Score are available on GitHub:
+* The <a href="https://github.com/myQLM/qscore" target="_blank">initial implementation</a> created by the authors
+* A <a href="https://gitlab.npl.co.uk/qc-metrics-and-benchmarks/qcmet" target="_blank">tutorial implementation</a> from the QCMet software repository {% cite lall2025review %}
+* <a href="https://github.com/iqm-finland/iqm-benchmarks/tree/main" target="_blank">IQM Benchmarks</a>

 ## Extensions to the Q-score

 ### Max-clique extension